 - A pupil is the light receptor of the eye, or it’s a student, and one can represent the other.

 - Jeans can mean genes.

 - Pointing to a knee in a dream can mean pointing to a need.

-- A Russian in a dream can be a wordplay for “in a rush” or “rush in.”
+- A Russian in a dream can be a wordplay for “rush in” or “rushing.”

 Alternate definitions of words are used as symbolism and usually shown in the actions of a dream.
-Such as when “adopt” means “take on” and acted out as adopting a pet or child.
-“Ditch” means “abandon” and is acted out in a dream as leaving something in a ditch.
-If “bug” means “bother,” the dream will show it as a bug bothering you.
+Such as when “adopt” means “take in or take responsibility for” and acted out as adopting a pet or child.
+“Ditch” means abandon and is acted out in a dream as leaving something in a ditch.
+If “bug” means bother, the dream will show it as a bug bothering you.